Corporate Philanthropy: The Ultimate Guide to Giving

 Learn More About Double the Donation

 Nonprofits can increase their revenue by promoting matching gifts and volunteer grant programs to their supporters.
-Through these corporate philanthropy programs, donors can double their gifts and volunteers can make an even greater impact with their time.
+Through these programs, donors can double their gifts and volunteers can make an even greater impact with their time.

-Double the Donation offers the #1 matching gifts database and volunteer grant database, with more than 8,500 organizations using it.
+Double the Donation offers the #1 matching gifts and volunteer grant database, with more than 8,500 organizations using it.
 As the most comprehensive and up-to-date resource, corporate employees can look up their companies to determine whether they are eligible for matching gifts, volunteer grants, or both.

 In addition, full-service automated matching gift solutions like 360MatchPro by Double the Donation can do more than provide users with the necessary information and forms.
 These services can actually move donors through the matching gift request submission process, from identifying match-eligible donors through email domain screening to sending automated reminder emails.
 Your staff saves time, and your donors get the guidance necessary to ensure they submit their matching gift requests promptly.